peaudecastor/boostignore/README.md

 # Recommended .boostignore file

-Boost recommends to place this file in the root of your projects.
+Boost recommends to place the contents below in a file called `.boostignore` in the root of your projects.
+As the name implies, Boost will ignore these files and directories when scanning which will reduce the false positive rate.

 ```
 # File & directory patterns added here will be ignored by Boost